novisto/terraform-provider-ecfollowers/README.md

 This provider allows managing Elasticsearch followers index on remote clusters.

-It supports only basic features as they are based on our internal needs. lows
+It supports only basic features as they are based on our internal needs.

 ## Build provider